-The mine space would be backfilled through 12- to 15-inch diameter boreholes drilled into the mine space on a checkerboard pattern across the footprint and extending two rooms laterally beyond the development footprint.
-A prepared backfill would be placed into the mine space using casing fitted with the rock slinger.
+The mine space would be backfilled through approximately 20-inch diameter boreholes drilled into the mine space on a checkerboard pattern across the footprint and extending two rooms laterally beyond the development footprint.
+The total development area is estimated at approximately 11.2 acres; however, modifications to the mine filling extents will be evaluated based on observed conditions during backfilling operations.
+A prepared backfill would be placed into the mine space using temporary casing fitted with the rock slinger.
 The rock slinger, in theory, would place material in a wider arc than could be accomplished via dumping, potentially eliminating the need to drill into every mine room, as illustrated in Figure 4.